Last update: 06.21.2019

 Some VPNs are better than others, so choose a reputable company and try to avoid suspicious free services which make huge promises.
 They probably won’t deliver in the privacy department.
-Instead, choose one from our best VPN providers list and be sure it’ll help protect your personal information.
+Instead, choose one from our best-rated VPNs list and be sure it’ll help protect your personal information.

 Or, if you’re in a hurry, you can always go with our top choice when it comes to online safety: